GeoMaciolek/RedoneBackup/README.md

 ### 6. Extract the changed files archive

 At this point, the snapshot archive containing all new or modified files should be extracted into the existing directory.
-Snapshot source files are available from the [https://sourceforge.net/projects/redobackup/files/src/ SourceForge download page].
+Snapshot source files are available from the [Sourceforge Download Page](https://sourceforge.net/projects/redobackup/files/src/)

 * Open another shell terminal and change to the original working directory (the one that contains the "livecd" folder)
 * Enter the following commands. **Again, you must open a NEW terminal window before you execute these commands!
 See above.**